codeclimate/platform/SPEC.md

   "body": "This cop checks that the ABC size of methods is not higher than the configured maximum.
 The ABC size is based on assignments, branches (method calls), and conditions.
 See [this page](http://c2.com/cgi/wiki?AbcMetric) for more information on ABC size."
 }
 ```
+### Other Locations

+Some engines require the ability to refer to other source locations.
+For this reason, the Issue type has an optional `other_locations` field, which is an array of other `Location` items that this issue needs to refer to.

 ## Packaging